-The Disneyland Resort in Anaheim, California has now been reopened for nearly two years.
-While a lot of things have returned to “normal” since that time, one post-closure change looks like it is here to stay: theme park reservations.
-Gone are the days when guests can walk right in with nothing but a ticket in hand.
-Advance park reservations – which can occasionally still book up weeks in advance – are required for all guests.
+While a lot of things have returned to "normal" since that time, theme park reservations are one post-closure change that look like they are here to stay for the long-term.
+Gone are the days when guests can walk right up and buy a ticket at the booths outside Disneyland right before entering.
+Park reservations - which can still occasionally still book up in advance - are required for all guests.

 So how does the Disneyland reservation system work?
 How complicated is it to book park reservations for Disneyland or Disney California Adventure parks?
 How competitive are the most popular days and how fast do they book up?
-Let’s take a look at the basics and then dive deeper into some advanced strategies and tips evident from these many months of data and operations.
+Let’s take a look at the basics and then dive deeper into some advanced strategies and special situations.

 Disneyland Reservation System Basics